-Mortality in tree regeneration
+Recruitment mortality

-There were strong differences among the models regarding the mortality rate between 7 and 10 cm (Figure @ref(fig:mortality11)).
-Most of the models featured a mortality rate significantly larger than the observed data, thus at least partially compensating for the general overestimation of regeneration levels (Figure @ref(fig:over) and Table S3); six models did not feature a significant difference compared to the observed data (ForCEEPS, FORMIND, ForClim 1 and 11, iLand and aDGVM2).
-Four models (xComp, PICUS, LandClim and TreeMig) featured very high mortality rates (i.e., well above the Reineke self-thinning line), which compensated for the strong initial overestimation of regeneration (cf. Figure @ref(fig:over)).
-Interestingly, two models that underestimated overall regeneration levels (SIBYLA and Landis-II; cf. Figure @ref(fig:over)) featured mortality rates that were close to but still above the self-thinning line (Figure @ref(fig:mortality11)).
+There were strong differences among models regarding the mortality rate between 7 and 10 cm (Figure 5).
+Most of the models featured a mortality rate significantly larger than the observed data, thus at least partially compensating for the general overestimation of recruitment levels at 7 cm (Figure 2 and Table S3); six models did not feature a significant difference compared to the observed data (ForCEEPS, FORMIND, ForClim 1 and 11, iLand and aDGVM2).
+Four models (xComp, PICUS, LandClim and TreeMig) featured very high mortality rates (i.e., well above the Reineke self-thinning line), which compensated for the strong initial overestimation of recruitment (cf. Figure 2).
+Interestingly, two models that underestimated overall recruitment levels (SIBYLA and Landis-II; cf. Figure 2) featured mortality rates that were close to but still above the self-thinning line (Figure 5).

 The fact that some models (and observed data) featured lower mortality than expected by Reineke’s self-thinning rule may point to facilitation, or simply a higher mortality rate before the trees had reached 7 cm diameter.
-Yet, the case of models such as xComp, PICUS and TreeMig, whose mortality was well above the self-thinning line, indicates that they feature higher regeneration mortality in mixed-species forests compared to even-aged, single-species forests.
-Some models yielded a mortality rate of regeneration that is broadly compatible with the self-thinning rule (e.g., 4C and LandClim).
+Yet, the case of models such as xComp, PICUS and TreeMig, whose mortality was well above the self-thinning line, indicates that they feature higher recruitment mortality compared to even-aged, single-species forests.
+Some models yielded a mortality rate of recruitment that is broadly compatible with the self-thinning rule (e.g., 4C and LandClim).

-The three models with the largest overestimation of the proportion of regeneration at the 7 cm threshold featured the highest mortality between the 7 and 10 cm thresholds (Figure @ref(fig:mortality13)A).
-The other models that overestimated regeneration had mortalities lower than the expected self-thinning ratio, with the exception of LandClim (Figure @ref(fig:mortality13)B).
-It is noteworthy that most of the models that featured a low ratio of regeneration between 7 and 10 cm (i.e., ForCEEPS, ForClim 1, ForClim 11 and iLand) had only a small overestimation of regeneration at the 7 cm threshold (Figure @ref(fig:mortality11)). aDGVM2 was the only model that underestimated regeneration at the 7 cm threshold while featuring a low mortality between the two thresholds (Figure @ref(fig:mortality13)C), and only a few models were close to the correct regeneration levels at 7 cm while also being close to the Reineke line (SIBYLA, Landis-II; cf. Figure @ref(fig:mortality13)D; and 4C as well as LandClim).
+The three models with the largest overestimation of the proportion of recruitment at the 7 cm threshold featured the highest mortality between the 7 and 10 cm thresholds (Figure 6A).
+The other models that overestimated recruitment had mortalities lower than the expected self-thinning ratio, with the exception of LandClim (Figure 6B).
+It is noteworthy that most of the models that featured a low ratio of recruitment between 7 and 10 cm (i.e., ForCEEPS, ForClim 1, ForClim 11 and iLand) had only a small overestimation of recruitment at the 7 cm threshold (Figure 5). aDGVM2 was the only model that underestimated recruitment at the 7 cm threshold while featuring a low mortality between the two thresholds (Figure 6C), and only a few models were close to the correct recruitment levels at 7 cm while also being close to the Reineke line (SIBYLA, Landis-II; cf. Figure 6D; and 4C as well as LandClim).

-Lastly, some models that had a low number of individuals at the 7 cm threshold also had a smaller decrease of regeneration between 7 and 10 cm (ratio 7-10 cm) (Figure S5).
+Lastly, some models that had a low number of recruits at the 7 cm threshold also had a small decrease of recruitment between 7 and 10 cm (ratio 7-10 cm) (Figure S5).
 In these models, competition and self-thinning are either not pronounced or must have occurred before the trees had reached 7 cm.
 However, this pattern was not consistent across models (Figure S5).
-It is noteworthy that there is a relationship between the regeneration levels at 7 cm and the mortality rate (Table S4): most of the models showed a positive effect (higher regeneration at 7 cm is coupled to an increase of the mortality between 7 and 10 cm).
-While some models showed a negative effect, the linear trend was not pronounced and not always significant regarding the slope.
+It is noteworthy that there is a relationship between the recruitment levels at 7 cm and the mortality rate (Table S4): most of the models showed a positive effect (higher regeneration at 7 cm is coupled to an increase of the mortality between 7 and 10 cm).
+While some models showed a negative effect, the linear trend was not pronounced and not always significant regarding its slope.

 Model performance and model traits